These double-decker airplane cabin concepts could be the future of flying

 Plus, the seat pieces are designed to be easily movable, allowing a commercial aircraft to be converted into cargo use.

-Núñez Vicente is now working to bring the design to life in partnership with his TU Delft tutors, Professor Peter Vink and Professor Wolf Song.
+Núñez Vicente is now working to bring the design to life in partnership with his TU Delft professors, Dr. Peter Vink and Dr. Wolf Song.
 The next step is designing testable prototypes.

 "At the moment, this is an internal student-led university project which still hasn't been formally presented to airlines.
 However, some companies in the aerospace sector have already shown interest in the Chaise Longue Economy Seat project, presenting possible chances for future collaborations," says Núñez Vicente.